Yangchenphug Higher Secondary School: Academics

 Yangchenphug holds the record for being among the best schools in the country for producing top results every year during the Standardised BSCE and BHSEC tests.
 The school focuses a lot on the academics of the students and therefore hold a collection of awards for Academic Toppers.
 The awards are meant to encourage the students to take more interest in studies.
 The Academic Facet of the school is looked over directly by the Principal.
-The current principal is Mr. Yesh B Ghalley.
+The current principal is Yesh B Ghalley.

 Other disciplines

 Although much attention is given to Academics, the school places heavy resources in building the other facets of wholesome education.
 The school has a reputation being the best school, sports-wise the Western Region of the country, winning the Inter-school sports competitions almost every year.
 The number of the trophies have declined over the years but the number is quite large all the same with the school winning close to 20 major trophies in the year of 2013.
-The sports co-ordinator for the school is Mr.Sigyel Tshewang.
+The sports co-ordinator for the school is Sigyel Tshewang.

 Bureaucrats initially had a problem with the new administration's decision to allow its students to attend the school in Track Suit on Saturdays and days on which, the students have PE but other than that, the school boasts of incredible disciplinary records.
 The discipline rule book is maintained by the Discipline committee and it includes facets like Hair length, Clause against use of Electronics in the school by students, uniform, etc. To make sure that the rules are adhered to but at the same time student rights are protected, the school has a student services committee headed by Vice-Principal Sita Pradhan.
 The discipline committee is headed by Vice-principal Kamal Hingmang.